wrode/Blog/_posts/2017/2017-02-04-agreement.md

 #### Agreeing about agreements

 One of these laws may be to allow people to enter into bindings agreements with one another.
-The agreement defines what members of the society *can* make agreements about, and what process to follow if an agreement is not being upheld.
+The agreement defines what members of the society *can* make agreements about, and what process to follow if an agreement is not upheld.
 Essentially, it is a societal agreement about how to handle agreements between participants in the society.

 <!--Sketch of person making an agreement to sell his children to slavery, and then the law saying "no"-->